The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : Dynamics of elements of on

-We next analyze weak attraction properties of edges of height $>r$ by proving that the following hold for each edge $E$ with height $> r$. \begin{description} \item[($i$)] If $E$ is non-fixed and non-linear edge then $E$ occurs as a term in the complete splitting of $f_\#^k(E')$ for some edge $E'$ of $H_N$ and some $k \ge 1$. \item [($ii$)] $E$ is not weakly attracted to $\Lambda_1$. \item [($iii$)] If a term $\mu$ in the complete splitting of $f^k_\#(E)$ crosses an edge of $H_r$ then $\mu$ is a Nielsen path or an exceptional path. \end{description} If $E$ belongs to a zero stratum then ($i$) follows from (Zero Strata) and the fact that $H_N$ is the only \eg\ stratum with height greater than $r$.
+We next analyze weak attraction properties of edges $E$ of height $>r$ by proving the following: \begin{description} \item[($i$)] If $E$ is non-fixed and non-linear then $E$ occurs as a term in the complete splitting of $f_\#^k(E')$ for some edge $E'$ of $H_N$ and some $k \ge 1$. \item[($ii$)] $E$ is not weakly attracted to $\Lambda_1$. \item[($iii$)] If a term $\mu$ in the complete splitting of $f^k_\#(E)$ crosses an edge of $H_r$ then $\mu$ is a Nielsen path or an exceptional path. \end{description} If $E$ belongs to a zero stratum then ($i$) follows from (Zero Strata) and the fact that $H_N$ is the only \eg\ stratum with height greater than $r$.
 If $E$ is a non-fixed non-linear irreducible edge then $E$ is crossed by $\Lambda_2$ because $\L(\phi)$ fills.
 It follows that $E$ is contained in a term $\nu$ of the complete splitting of $f_\#^k(E')$ for some edge $E'$ of $H_N$ and some $k \ge 1$.
-Item ($i$) then follows from Fact~\ref{FactNielsenPathHierarchy} which implies that $\nu$ is a single edge.
-Item ($ii$) is obvious if $E_i$ is fixed or linear; in the remaining cases ($ii$) follows from ($i$) and the fact that no edge $E'$ of $H_N$ is weakly attracted to $\Lambda_1$.
+Item ($i$) then follows from Fact~\ref{FactNielsenPathHierarchy} and (\noneg\ Nielsen Paths).
+Item ($ii$) is obvious if $E$ is fixed or linear; in the remaining cases ($ii$) follows from ($i$) and the fact that no edge $E'$ of $H_N$ is weakly attracted to $\Lambda_1$.
 To prove ($iii$) we must show that $\mu$ is neither a subpath of a zero stratum nor a single edge.
 The former is obvious and the latter follows from ($ii$).

-We now verify conclusions (1)--(4) of Lemma~\ref{invariant subgraphs} under a special assumption.
-Let $K_1 = G_r$ and note that $K_1$ is an $f$-invariant core subgraph.
+We now verify conclusions (1)--(2) of Lemma~\ref{invariant subgraphs} under a special assumption.
+Let $K_1 = G_r$ and note that $K_1$ is an $f$-invariant core subgraph containing each edge of $H_r$, so $K_1$ contains the lamination $\Lambda_1$ (as realized in $G$).
 By \cite[Remark 4.9]{FeighnHandel:recognition} and (Zero Strata), each point in the frontier of $K_1$ is a principal vertex and is hence fixed by $f$.
 Item (2) is therefore satisfied.
 Next we formulate: